smorad/um_cisc_7404/02_bandits.typ

 - How much money the gambler loses after 1000 plays #pause

 Make sure the expected value is *negative but near zero*: #pause
-- Negative: The player loses money and you win money #pause
+- Negative: The gambler loses money and you win money #pause
-- Near zero: The player wins sometimes and will continue to play #pause
+- Near zero: The gambler wins sometimes and will continue to play

 = Multiarmed Bandits